YinghaoHuang91/MuVS/README.md

 And please install [MeshLite](https://github.com/MPI-IS/meshlite) as instructed there, which is used to save Mesh data.

-[Deepcut](https://github.com/eldar/deepcut-cnn) and one [human-specific segmentation](https://github.com/classner/up) method are also used (Not get used now, since no differentialbe render in Tensorflow availabe).
+[Deepcut](https://github.com/eldar/deepcut-cnn) and one [human-specific segmentation](https://github.com/classner/up) method are also used (Not used now, since no differentialbe render in Tensorflow availabe).
 You need to install them from the respecitve project links.

 ### Folder structure
 #### Code_TF